Ah, the wonders of travel.

 Fortunately our sleeping aids take up significantly less space.
 A few pairs of earplugs and an eyemask are great to have on hand to help you block out unfamiliar lights and sounds.
 A white noise machine may help as well.
 If you think you will need a little more help in getting to sleep, be sure to visit your primary health care provider to discuss options for sleeping aids.
 He or she might suggest the use of melatonin, a natural sleep related hormone, or other appropriate remedies.

 I know this sounds like work and not like being on holidays at all.
 I get it!
 When our children were younger we spent one week at a lakefront resort every summer with our extended family.
 The kids would get up early and stay up late for the whole week.
 No one suffered the consequences of their free-spirit ways.
 But nothing was required of them, either.
 No tours, no museums, no churches, no line-ups, no crowds.
 It was all about fun.

 But not every travel experience is so relaxing and carefree.
 If your family travel trip style calls for more travelling and sight seeing with the kids in a foreign land or new city, having a sleep routine can help ensure everyone is well rested.
 Everyone will be ready to tackle the crowds, the line-ups, the heat, and the unexpected.
 Your sleep routine can be the same routine you follow at home (eg. light snack, bath, oral care, bedtime story) or can be a modified version (eg. oral care, bedtime story).
-Go with the flow and with what works best for you.
+These are our favorite travel tips for better sleep but the most important thing to do is to simply go with the flow and with what works best for you.

 What do you do to make sure you get a good night’s rest while travelling with kids?